mpokimwaisela/IM-PIR/README.md

 # IM-PIR: In-Memory Private Information Retrieval
-This repository contains the benchmarks for our IM-PIR paper.
-We use UPMEM PIM to demonstrate PIM, focusing on the XOR-scanning operation central to multi-server PIR.
+This repository provides the benchmarks for our IM-PIR paper, leveraging UPMEM PIM to accelerate the XOR-scanning operation in multi-server PIR.

-The repo includes:
+The repository includes:
-- source code (src/)
+- **`src/`** — source code
-- scripts (plot/) for running benchmarks and generating plots.
+- **`plot/`** — scripts for running benchmarks and generating plots

 ## Quick Start